astronomer/airflow-guides/guides/airflow-sql-tutorial.md

 ### Example 3 - Loading Data
 Our next example loads data from an external source into a table in our database.
 We grab data from an API and save it to a flat file on S3, which we then load into Snowflake.

-We use the S3toSnowflakeTransferOperator to limit the code we have to write.
-You can find the code for this operator [here](https://github.com/apache/airflow/blob/master/airflow/providers/snowflake/transfers/s3_to_snowflake.py).
+We use the [S3toSnowflakeTransferOperator](https://github.com/apache/airflow/blob/master/airflow/providers/snowflake/transfers/s3_to_snowflake.py) to limit the code we have to write.

-First, we create a DAG that pulls COVID data from an API endpoint for California, Colorado, Washington, and Oregon, saves the data to comma-separated values (CSVs) on S3, and loads each of those CSVs to Snowflake using the transfer operator.
+First, we create a DAG that pulls COVID data from an [API endpoint](https://covidtracking.com/data/api) for California, Colorado, Washington, and Oregon, saves the data to comma-separated values (CSVs) on S3, and loads each of those CSVs to Snowflake using the transfer operator.
 Here's the DAG code:

 ```python
 from airflow import DAG